 The progression to Passed Testing, Failed Testing, Deployed, or Failed Deployment is typically done automatically based on the results of deployment tasks associated with a release package.
-If a release package fails testing or deployment, the Back to Development action becomes available to allow for rework and re-deployment.

-For information on preparing release packages for deployment and deploying them, see Automating Deployment Processes [page 40] and Deploying and Installing Releases [page 60].
+For information on preparing release packages for deployment and deploying them, see Chapter 6, "Automating Deployment Processes" on page 51 and Chapter 7, "Deploying and Installing Releases" on page 71.

-For information on how the workflows in Serena Release Manager work together, see Progressing Releases Through Their Lifecycles [page 14] .
+For information on how the workflows in Serena Release Manager work together, see Chapter 1, "Progressing Releases Through Their Lifecycles" on page 17.